manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 ## The Widget Front End

-This section frames the Juptyer Widgets documentation in the context of **anywidget**.
+This section frames the Jupyter Widgets documentation in the context of **anywidget**.
 Remember that **anywidget** is just abstraction over traditional Jupyter Widgets that removes boilerplate and packaging details.